Docs

 import "@utils/logic" // Resolves to ./libs/utils/logic.tolk

-Projects created with acton new or updated with acton init usually contain these default mappings:
+Projects created with acton new, or initialized with acton init when Acton.toml did not exist yet, usually contain these default mappings:

 MappingDefault pathCommon use